w3f/research/docs/Polkadot/economics/academic-research/validator-selection.md

 $$
 These calculations offer a more intuitive measure, as the performance is normalized between 0 and 1.
 The measure remains robust against potential changes within the network.
 For instance, when the number of validators increases, the era points per validator tend to decrease.
 The metric also avoids false anchoring effects.

 **Outperforming MLE.** By collecting historical era points per validator accross previous eras, one can determine how frequently a validator outperforms the average.
 Assuming a uniform distribution of era points, a validator is expected to outperform the average approximately 50% of the time.
 In practice, other factors like hardware-setup and internet connectivity, can influence this performance metric.
-These insights not only help nominators identify top-performing validators but also encourage validators to optimize their setup.
+Such insights not only help nominators identify top-performing validators but also encourage validators to optimize their setup.

 **Significance MLE.** Given that the expected value of the outperforming MLE is 0.5 under a presumably uniform distribution, a statistical test may help assess whether a validator significantly overperforms or underperforms relative to this benchmark:
 $$